whoismatthewmc1/zk-module1/README.md

 The circuits of the Rate-Limit Nullifier [circom-rln](https://github.com/zBlock-1/circom-rln) were reviewed over 15 days.
 The code review was performed by 1 auditor between 31st May, 2023 and 14th June, 2023.
 The repository was static during the review.

-The code was very well written and commented, and followed the specification documents correctly, no deviations or anomallies were found.
+The code was very well written and commented, and followed the specification documents correctly.

 ## Scope